spasegirl/MINI_CHATBOT/readme.md

 Access the UI: Now open your browser and go to http://127.0.0.1:5000/.
 You should see the chatbot UI.

 Talk with the chatbot: Enter a message and click "Send" to receive responses from the AI model.
 Now you have a virtual freidn created by me. 🗣️🤖

+## Functionalities

+- You are able to interact with the chatbot in real-time.
+- The chatbot allows you to upload a PDF file and ask questions regarding its content.